 pain, swelling or numbness of the jaw or a "heavy jaw feeling" or loosening of a tooth

 Check with your doctor or dentist to see if a dental check-up is required before starting

-This is especially important if you are receiving therapy used to treat cancer or
+This is especially important if you are receiving medicines or therapy used to treat

 Do not take this medicine until you and your doctor have discussed the risks and benefits

 If you have not told your doctor about any of the above, tell them before you use

 Tell your doctor if you are taking any other medicines, including any that you buy